-SRS was positive 8.5% for the Year compared to negative 27.6% reported in 2020.
-If SRS were calculated comparing Franchise Sales for the Year to Franchise Sales in 2019, SRS would be negative 21.5%.
-The increase in SRS for the Year was principally due to increases in restaurant guest traffic due to the easing of dining restrictions and increased take-out and delivery sales.
+SRS was 30.4% for the Year compared to 8.5% reported in 2021.
+If SRS were calculated comparing Franchise Sales for the Year to Franchise Sales in 2019, SRS would be 3.2%.
+The increase in SRS for the Year compared to 2021 was principally due to increases in restaurant guest traffic as a result of the easing and elimination of dining restrictions and increased average guest cheque.